zlyreed/TIRED/Leg fatigue/Matlab/EMG_related/README.md

  Notes about filters:
 - General approach: Plot the original amplitude/power spectrum, explore the possible filters and take a look at the filtered data/spectrum([test_emgSpectra.m](test_emgSpectra.m), which calls [EMG_filter.m](EMG_filter.m) or [EMG_filter_bandonly.m](EMG_filter_bandonly.m) ).
 - The additional "stop" filter (to remove 60Hz and other frequency) doesn't seem to change time-frequency results (moving window to look at median/mean frequency change wrt time).
-- The median/mean frequency during resting period (baseline noise, which is close to white noise) are not consistent (**not sure what kind of filter can help with it**).
+- The median/mean frequency during resting period (baseline noise, which is close to white noise) are not consistent.
+The amplitude can be checked during resting since the power should be pretty low.

 3. **Rectify**
 - Start with filtered EMG data;